 While prices are flexible enough, speed is an area where we had more concerns.
 In the past, users have frequently complained about poor performance via SonicWall VPNs, especially the SSL variant.

 In recent years, the company has addressed those issues, launching its Global VPN, and generally smartening up its server infrastructure, so performance has vastly improved.
-But it’s not the fastest VPN for businesses in the world, that’s indisputable.
+Keeping in mind the progress of company there are faster VPN options for businesses in 2022.

 SonicWall does pretty well at helping clients, offering the following support options: